leebehrens/linux-notes/docs/_notes/date-time-formatting.md

 date: 2022-04-28
 ---

-Changing date and time format can be quirky.
+Changing date and time format to can be quirky.

 I  prefer my system use the following formats:
 - Date: YYYY-MM-DD preferred, with DMY order as a fallback
 - Time: 24-hour format

 {{site.callout_note}} Achieving this systemwide turns out to be less easy than it should be, in part because KDE and Linux support their own sets of locales with side effects between the two.

-{{site.callout_note}} I have not found a way to set the date format to YYYY-MM-DD everywhere, hence the DMY order as a fallback.

-{{site.callout_note}} My web searches consistently turned up using the en_DK locale for time formatting, but that results in times formatted as HH.MM (dot separator).
-After hunting I found that en_IL yields HH:MM (colon separator).

 ## `ls` timestamp format